 Biography of Joseph T. Deters

-- Fought for the passage of the Daly Bill which recognizes an unborn child as a person under Ohio’s Criminal Code;
+- Fought for the passage of the “Daly Bill” which changed Ohio law, giving rights to unborn children and affording them legal protection from assault and homicide under Ohio’s Criminal Code;